Clay in Clay County, West Virginia — The American South (Appalachia)

 Erected 2016 by West Virginia Archives and History.

 Topics and series.
 This historical marker is listed in these topic lists: Education • Government & Politics • War, US Civil.
 In addition, it is included in the West Virginia Archives and History series list.
+A significant historical date for this entry is April 7, 1871.

 Location.
 38° 27.601′ N, 81° 5.016′ W. Marker is in Clay, West Virginia, in Clay County.
-Marker is on Main Street (West Virginia Route 16) east of Locust Street, on the right when traveling east.
+It is on Main Street (West Virginia Route 16) east of Locust Street, on the right when traveling east.
 It is at the courthouse.
 Touch for map.
 Marker is in this post office area: Clay WV 25043, United States of America.
 Touch for directions.

-By J. J. Prats, July 14, 2019
+Photographed by J. J. Prats, July 14, 2019

 3. Old Clay County Courthouse